Amina Agboola case: Toddler 'kicked six feet across room'

 A man accused of murdering a two-year-old girl confessed to a prisoner he kicked her so hard she landed six feet across the room, a jury has heard.

 Amina Agboola, of Scott Drive, Peterborough, died of a ruptured liver after the attack by her mother's boyfriend Dean Harris last November.

 Cambridge Crown Court heard Harris, 19, told fellow inmate Leigh Foster about the attack while on remand.

 The defendant has admitted manslaughter but denies murder.

-Amina's mother Sarah Racqueman, 29, denies causing or allowing her death.'Truly sorry'
+Amina's mother Sarah Racqueman, 29, denies causing or allowing her death.